open-feature/spec/README.md

 [![Contributing](https://img.shields.io/static/v1?label=Contributing&message=guide&color=blue)](https://github.com/openfeatureflags/.github/blob/main/CONTRIBUTING.md)
 [![Code of Conduct](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](https://github.com/openfeatureflags/.github/blob/main/CODE_OF_CONDUCT.md)

-This repository includes the top level architecture for the project, and also specifications for all key interfaces and components of the project.
+This repository includes the high-level architecture for the project, and also specifications for all key interfaces and components of the project.

 > :warning: This is a draft version that includes key concepts.